Zhilei Zhang: Zhang vs. Kabayel

-Zhang faced German heavyweight contender Agit Kabayel on February 22, 2025 on the undercard of Beterbiev-Bivol 2 from Riyadh, Saudia Arabia.
-Despite getting knocked down in round five, Kabayel was able to knock out Zhang in round six to earn the vacant WBC interim heavyweight title.
+Zhang faced undefeated German heavyweight contender Agit Kabayel on February 22, 2025 on the undercard of Artur Beterbiev vs. Dmitry Bivol II in Riyadh, Saudi Arabia.
+The bout was for the vacant WBC interim heavyweight title.
+Despite scoring a knockdown in round five, Zhang was unable to withstand Kabayel's relentless body punches, eventually taking a knee in the sixth round after suffering a hard liver shot, where he was counted out.
+This was the first stoppage defeat of Zhang's career.

-Following the loss to Kabayel, Zhang was looking at options to regain his position as a top contender in the heavyweight division.
+Following the loss to Kabayel, Zhang looked at options to regain his position as a top contender in the heavyweight division.
 Knowing that rising prospect Moses Itauma and veteran boxer Derek Chisora were scheduled to appear on the same card in Manchester in December, he began calling them out.
 Zhang posted an Instagram video, directly addressing Chisora and stating, "I want to fight you.
 I want to bang you.
-Maybe you want to bang me, too.”
+Maybe you want to bang me, too."
 A few days later, he turned his attention to Itauma, where he praised him.
-He told Boxnation, “Anyone who wants to fight me.
+He told BoxNation, "Anyone who wants to fight me.
 I want to see that contract.
-I will sign it.”
+I will sign it."